mbondyra/react-performance-workshop/src/task4/README.md

 ## STEP 2: Fix it

   1. There are two problems here:
     1.1.
-When removing the element, React then re-renders the app based on the keys.
+When removing the element of the structure, React then re-renders the app based on the keys.
 If the previous value doesn’t match the key, it re-renders the element
     1.2.
 We’re passing rowIdx and columnIdx props to Cell component.
 One of them gets changed when removing a row above.
 If only we could identify our cell position in the array differently… ?

   2. Hint: ShouldComponentUpdate won't help here, we need to do some changes in props we're passing.